phosphor-icons/react/README.md

 ### React Server Components and SSR

-When using Phosphor Icons in a SSR environment, within a React Server Component, or in any environment which does not permit use of the Context API ([Next.js](https://nextjs.org/) Server Component, for example), import icons from the `/dist/ssr` submodule:
+When using Phosphor Icons in an SSR environment, within a React Server Component, or in any environment that does not permit the use of the Context API ([Next.js](https://nextjs.org/) Server Component, for example), import icons from the `/dist/ssr` submodule:

 ```tsx
 import { Fish } from "@phosphor-icons/react/dist/ssr";